Whether you are relocating to Europe or just visiting, the Euro exchange rate will have a big impact on your day to day spending.

 When your lunch buddy pays you back in Euros, which comes out to €25, great!
 Since you withdrew the €50 at €0.8278, do not deposit the €25 back into your USD account because the reconversion rate will apply.
 Your €25 is no longer $30.20, but will now be $28.73 when it lands back into your USD account.

 Since I get paid in USD and most of my expenses are in Euros, I follow the individual rate on a daily basis.
 I personally never deposit Euros back to my account since I will be losing money on the reconversion rate.
-When I am out shopping and about to make a large purchase, I will go online and check what that day’s rate is to ensure that I stay within budget, which is based off my USD bank account.
+When I am out shopping and about to make a large purchase, I will go online and check what that day’s rate is to ensure that I stay within budget, which is based on my USD bank account.

 If you’d like to stay updated on the value of your money in Europe, make sure to sign up for our daily Euro Rate newsletter.
 You can also check on exchange rates around the world here.
-These rates are update daily after 4 pm CET, at the end of the European Union monetary trading day.
+These rates are updated daily after 4 pm CET, at the end of the European Union monetary trading day.